What is institutional financial aid?

 We will require a hand-written declaration signed by the parent/guardian stating the family’s total savings and the annual interest built upon those savings.
 No bank statements are required.

-I heard that my parents would be required for an interview.
-Is this true?
+Will my parents or I be required for an interview?

 I have a problem editing my financial aid application, as it is previously submitted in the fall semester, thus I kindly request editing my application form with updated documents.

-You can not access the Fall application during the following spring semester if you had already submitted the application for the fall semester because the decision is for one academic year (Fall 2017 and Spring 2018 as an example).
-You can apply for the following academic year (starting Fall 2018 in this case) within the assigned dates that are announced on the website.
+You cannot access the fall application during the following spring semester if you had already submitted the application for the fall semester because the decision is for one academic year (fall 2021 and spring 2022 as an example).
+You can apply for the following academic year (starting fall 2022 in this case) within the assigned dates that are announced on the website.

-Can I amend or modify my application after submission, after the deadline?
+Can I amend or modify my application after submitting my documents?

-No, once you submit your application you cannot make any changes.
-Please make sure to carefully review the information and numbers provided as well as the uploaded documents prior to submitting your application.
+No, once you submit your documents and they are complete you cannot make any changes.
+Make sure to carefully review the information and numbers provided as well as the documents to be submitted prior to uploading them on Banner Self-Service.

 How do I get notified about the financial aid decision?